Shin-Code-Editor/Shin-Code-Editor.github.io/docs/editor-settings.md

 # Editor Settings

-The editor settings tab can be used to change various settings of Shin Code Editor.
+The editor settings tab can be used to change various settings of Wecde.
 > Here are some standout settings.
 The rest of

 ---